 The Accredited Register Scheme was set up in 2013 by the Department of Health (DoH) as a way to recognise organisations that hold voluntary registers which meet certain standards.
 These standards are set by the Professional Standards Authority (PSA).

 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-I have extensive experience helping people to become more self aware, and to recognize their potential and areas to develop.
+I have helped many people to develop their self aware, and to recognize their true potential.

-I also offer coaching & brief goal/solution focused therapy
+I also offer embodiment coaching as well as brief goal/solution focused therapy.

-I have particular experience with survivors of childhood abuse,
+I have experience of working with survivors of childhood abuse,

 and conditions such as bi-polar, ADHD & aspergers.